TimoMoosmann/Blog-Authorization-Laravel/README.md

-# The Project
+# Simple Laravel Blog

-Simple PHP Laravel Project to showcase some of Laravels authorization features.
+A simple blog, implemented in PHP Laravel to showcase some of Laravels authorization features.

 ## Setup
 Open a terminal and `cd` into the project folder.